-The main change for 2019, however, concerns the consumer segment.
+The main change for 2019, however, concerns the consumer segment with smart homes and home automation as the largest segment.
 It has been gaining importance year after year and – as was predicted – for the first time, consumer IoT is poised to be the second largest industry segment in 2019.
 Consumers would spend a total of $108 billion on various sorts of applications, services and devices with a few use case categories clearly in the lead.

 Note: in June 2019 IDC announced an update to its IoT 2019 spending forecasts.
 Main changes and further analysis at the bottom of this post.

 By way of comparison: in the forecasts for IoT spending in 2018, consumer IoT ranked fourth from a spending viewpoint after manufacturing (process and discrete combined), transportation and utilities, respectively.